 Provides an introduction to modern algebra through a detailed study of linear algebra.
 Thus students acquire fresh understanding of the algebraic ideas underlying modern mathematics - which is especially useful for those intending to teach mathematics - and at the same time learn about an important branch of mathematics with applications throughout the Sciences, Engineering and Information Technology.
 This course contains essential background for many 3000-level Mathematics courses.

-|Objectives||At the successful completion of this course students will have|
+On successful completion of the course students will be able to:

-|Content||.
-Vector spaces, subspaces, linear independence, bases, dimension.
+- Vector spaces, subspaces, linear independence, bases, dimension.

-.
-Inner product spaces and orthogonality.
+- Inner product spaces and orthogonality.

-.
-Linear transformations, range, kernel, eigenvalues and eigenspaces.
+- Linear transformations, range, kernel, eigenvalues and eigenspaces.